StefanosTzaf/SweatBite/README.md

 So as to run the app, you need :

 - To have Node.js that comes together with (npm package manager) on your machine.
-- after that run npm install to install the dependencies.
+- After that run npm install (while you are in the home path of the folder SweatBite) to install the dependencies.
-- To run the app, use npx expo start --tunnel -c
+- To run the app, use: npx expo start --tunnel -c
-- After that you can download the Expo Go app on your mobile device and scan the QR code displayed in the terminal or browser to run the app.
+- After that you can download the Expo Go app on your mobile device and scan the QR code displayed in the terminal.